scrtlabs/catalyst/docs/source/beginner-tutorial.rst

 .. note::

-   Currently, the base currency of all trading pairs ordered by the algorithm must match the value of the ``base_currency``.
+   Currently, the quote currency of all trading pairs ordered by the algorithm must match the value of the ``quote_currency``.

 PyCharm IDE
 ~~~~~~~~~~~